Stromberg-Voisinet Hawaiian Themed Parlor Guitar

 The neck features a Mother of Pearl (MOP) that some may call the “Mother of Toilet Seat” fretboard.
 Very cool closed back “gumby” headstock, The guitar is Hawaiian themed as Hawaiian music was sweeping the nation in the 1920’s and 1930’s.
 This survivor from this era has an incredible Hawaiian scene decal applied to the body that is in fantastic condition.
 Rare to see this decal in such nice condition.
 I think this was Stromberg-Voisinet’s second variation with these parlor guitar appointments as it has pyramid bridge and wood marquetry perfling and the “small Island” decal.
 You will come across these occasionally with a different decal and some different appointments.
 These small parlor guitars where probably made for only a few years before the company became Kay.

+This guitar is in amazing condition for a guitar from the 1920s.
+Almost no fret wear on original frets.
 The original tuners work fantastic.
 Structurally solid and sturdy.
 No Cracks or repairs.
 Quality built.
 Sounds excellent.
-Good frets.
-It has a strong V shape neck and very comfortable to play.
+It has a strong V shape neck is straight and very comfortable to play.
 It works great for finger-style and since it is all solid mahogany and uses ladder bracing, it has that strong mid-range response for thumb-style mid ’20s blues as well!
 I was happy to have picked this nice little guitar with some much history up.

 Parlor guitars have become are popular again.
 When most of us think of a flat-top acoustic guitar we picture a large bodied Dreadnaught.
 But years ago guitars were much smaller… Your grandparents played them in the parlor… You know the room as your living room!